 Apply for Housing

-Persons who need special accommodations should notify the Office of Residential Ministries at Garrett-Evangelical in writing.
+Persons who need special accommodations should notify the Office of Housing and Events at Garrett-Evangelical in writing.